rexcoleman/v1_RexColeman_Cybersecurity_MachineLearning_Portfolio/README.md

 5. [Contact Information](#5-contact-information)

 ## 1) About Me
 I am a data scientist with a strong background in cybersecurity, dedicated to driving innovation and achieving market leadership.
 My career journey has been shaped by a passion for solving complex problems and a commitment to continuous learning.
-I hold a Master's of Science in Analytics from Georgia Tech, an MBA from Melbourne Business School in Australia, and a Bachelor of Science in Biochemistry from the University of California Santa Cruz.
-Through various projects, I have demonstrated my skills in both data science and cybersecurity, showcasing my ability to integrate lean business principles with advanced AI solutions to address strategic challenges in the field.
+I am attending Georgia Tech's Master's of Science in Analytics program and hold an MBA from Melbourne Business School in Australia, and a Bachelor of Science in Biochemistry and Molecular Biology from the University of California Santa Cruz.
+I worked at FireEye / Mandiant for decade starting when FireEye was an 80 person company.
+Most recently, I took a few bets as an entrepreneur exploring how to solve cybersecurity problems with blockchain technology.
+Through the projects in this portfolio, I am to communicate my technical data science prowess and strategic cybersecurity acumen.

 ### 1.1) Programming Languages
 - **Python**